Robustness to corruption in pre-trained Bayesian neural networks: Further experimental results

 \section{Further experimental results}

-~ Here, we present full performance across different corruptions for HMC and other baselines from \citep{izmailov2021bayesian} (Fig.~\ref{fig:agw_baselines_full}).
-Tab.~\ref{table:acc_diff_shiftmatch} gives performance differences with and without \textshiftmatch{}, and Tab.~\ref{table:acc_diff_batchnorm} gives performance differences with and without \textshiftmatch{}, for the usual \citet{izmailov2021bayesian} setting.
+Here, we present full performance across different corruptions for HMC on CIFAR-10-C and other baselines from \citep{izmailov2021bayesian} (Fig.~\ref{fig:agw_baselines_full}).
+Tab.~\ref{table:acc_diff_shiftmatch} gives performance differences with and without \textshiftmatch{}, and Tab.~\ref{table:acc_diff_batchnorm} gives performance differences with and without test-time batchnorm, for the usual \citet{izmailov2021bayesian} setting.
 Note that HMC benefits far more than non-Bayesian methods, with improvements often being more than double those for ensembles.

+\textshiftmatch{} did take slightly more time: 1.85s for a minibatch of 10,000 points as opposed to 1.15s without \textshiftmatch{}.
+This tradeoff is likely acceptable due to the very large improvements in performance.